-So, what exactly is an upfront payment?
-Good question!
-It’s a type of transaction in which a customer or client pays for part or all of a service before you complete it.
-While it can be nerve racking to negotiate your first upfront payment, it’ll become easier in time.
+Upfront payments are a type of transaction in which a customer pays for part or all of a service before you complete it.
+While it can be stressful to negotiate your first upfront payment, it’ll become easier in time.

-Keep reading to learn how to successfully negotiate upfront payments from your customers or clients.
+Keep reading to learn how to successfully negotiate upfront payments from your clients!

 Benefits of Upfront Payment Terms

-There are a number of noteworthy benefits of upfront payment terms including:
+There are numerous benefits of negotiating payment terms upfront, including:

-- Builds Trust: An upfront payment can build trust between you and your client or customer.
-It shows you as a service provider that the client or customer is serious about your work.
-It’s a guarantee that upon completion, you’ll receive the full payment you deserve.
+- Builds Trust: An upfront payment can build trust between you and your customers.
+It shows you as a service provider that the client is serious about your work.
+It’s a guarantee that upon completion, you’ll receive the full payment.

 - Improves Cash Flow: Cash flow can be a huge issue, especially if your services translate into many long-term projects.
 With upfront payments, you won’t have to worry about late payments or the stress of not getting paid at all.

-- Covers Out-of-Pocket Expenses: Most projects come with expenses like materials, supplies, software, and professional support.
+- Covers Out-of-Pocket Expenses: Most projects come with expenses like supplies, software, and labor costs.
 If you receive partial or full payment upfront, you’ll be more likely to afford these expenses, and have additional working capital to spare.

-- Shows Confidence: By asking for upfront payment, you position yourself as a confident professional who is in touch with industry norms.
+- Shows Confidence: By asking for upfront payment, you position yourself as a confident professional who understands industry best practices.

 If you’re new to negotiating upfront payments, rest assured that it’s not that difficult.
-Believe it or not, most clients or customers will have no problem paying you upfront.
-Once you negotiate your first few upfront payments, the process will come naturally to you.
-Remember, practice makes perfect.
+Believe it or not, most customers won’t mind paying you upfront.
+Once you start negotiating upfront payments, the process will come naturally to you.

-The reality is that we live in an information age.
-This means that a client or customer is more than likely to do their homework and research you in advance.
-For this reason, it’s your responsibility to ensure a professional online presence.
+The reality is, we live in an information age.
+This means that a client will likely do their homework and research you in advance.
+For this reason, it’s your responsibility to create a professional online presence.

-Most clients or customers are perfectly fine with paying service providers upfront.
+Most clients are perfectly fine with paying providers upfront.
 Not only does this show them that you’re a true professional, it also provides them with an upfront cost.
-They would much rather know the cost upfront and take care of it than receive an invoice that’s far higher than they anticipated.
+Typically, they’ll prefer to know the cost upfront rather than receiving an invoice that’s higher than they anticipated.

-Therefore, it’s essential to realize your worth as well as the worth of your product or service offering.
+Therefore, it’s essential to know the worth of your product or services.
 After all, you want to get paid fairly and avoid missing out on jobs because you’re too expensive.
-Do some research and find out what your competitors charge.
-You can do this by visiting competitor websites and calling around.
-Attending industry networking event can help as well.

-Also, consider your business budget.
-Ask yourself how much money you need to bring in each month to cover it.
-You don’t want to charge so little that you can’t even afford your budget.
-On the other hand, you don’t want to charge so much that potential customers or clients turn to your competitors instead.
+On the other hand, you don’t want to charge so much that potential customers turn to your competitors instead.
 It’s all about finding a happy medium.

 Determine A Value Ahead of Time

-There’s nothing worse than a prospective customer or client asking you how much you charge and you not knowing.
+There’s nothing worse than a prospective customer asking you how much you charge and you not knowing the cost.
 This makes you appear unprofessional and inexperienced.
-Once you know the details of a prospective client or customer’s project, determine a value as soon as possible.
+Once you know the details of a prospective project, determine the amount of money you’ll charge as soon as possible.

-Sit down and really think about how much you want to charge them.
-What would they pay if they went to a competitor?
+Sit down and consider how much you want to charge them and the price they’d pay if they went to a competitor.
 Would your rate cover your expenses and time adequately?
-Can it allow you to meet (or even exceed) your business goals?
+Can the price allow you to meet (or even exceed) your business goals?

-After you nail down a price, create a written proposal.
-Your proposal should include your information, the prospective client or customer’s information, a summary of the project, and price breakdown.
+After you select a price, create a written proposal that includes a summary of the project and price breakdown.
 At the end of your proposal, include your invoice payment terms.

-State whether you’d like partial or full payment upfront.
-Then, share which payment methods you accept and when payment would be due.
-Email the proposal to the prospective client or customer and note that you’ll gladly answer any questions they may have about it.
+State whether you’d like partial or full payment upfront, the payment methods you accept, and the payment deadlines.
+Email the proposal to the prospective client and note that you’ll gladly answer any questions they may have.

 Thoughtfully Negotiate Payment Rates

-Other customers or clients are more old fashioned.
-They don’t feel comfortable entering their financial information online.
-Inform these clients that you’re more than happy to accept a check in the mail if they prefer.
+Other customers are more old fashioned, and may not be comfortable entering their financial information online.
+Inform these clients that you’re more than happy to accept a check if they prefer.

-Also, give prospective customers or clients time to make their upfront payments.
-Don’t expect them to pay the day they agree to your proposal.
-You may want to give them a few weeks to make their payment.
+Lastly, give prospective customers time to make their upfront payments.
+Don’t expect them to pay the amount on the day they sign your proposal.
+Instead, give them a few weeks to submit their payment.

-Even if you have a great online presence and present yourself professionally, your clients and customers will want reassurance.
-Make it clear to them that you will do a good job and won’t take their money and run.
+Even if you have a great online presence and appear professional, your clients and customers will still want reassurance.

-There are a few ways you can relieve some uncertainty.
-First and foremost, guarantee that you’ll complete their project on a date you both agree to.
-Put this deadline in your proposal so they have it in written form.
+First, guarantee that you’ll complete their project on a date you both agree to.
+Put this deadline in your proposal so they have written confirmation.

-If you’re a small business owner, negotiating upfront payments can make a positive difference in your business and life.
+If you’re a small business owner, negotiating upfront payments can greatly enhance your business.
 With upfront payments, you can protect yourself emotionally and financially.

-You won’t have to worry about clients or customers disappearing without paying.
-Instead, you’ll be able to build trust, improve cash flow, keep clients engaged, and set yourself up for success.
+You won’t have to worry about customers disappearing without paying.
+Instead, you’ll be able to build trust, improve cash flow, and ultimately set yourself up for success.

-At Fora Financial, we strive to help small business owners succeed.
-Sign up for our newsletter today for more tips on new service contracts and other important small business topics.
+At Fora Financial, we strive to help business owners succeed.
+Sign up for our newsletter today for more tips on other important small business topics.

 Frequently Asked Questions